FreeeUp CEO Nathan Hirsch was on another great podcast recently, eCommerce Evolution with Brett Curry.

 This was such a great episode that we’ve included here the full transcript.
 We hope you enjoy reading through it to get the juicy details!

 Brett: Well hello, and welcome to another edition of the Ecommerce Evolution podcast, I’m your host, Brett Curry, and this is where we talk about what’s new and what’s next in ecommerce.
 My guest today is Nathan Hirsch.
-He is the founder of Portlight, an Amazon seller/reseller, and then also FreeeUp, which is a marketplace for finding remote workers and employees, all aimed at the ecommerce industry.
+He is the founder of Portlight, an Amazon seller/reseller, and then also FreeeUp, which is a marketplace for finding remote workers, all aimed at the ecommerce industry.

 And so I loved my interview with Nathan, what we dig in to the first part of the interview is Amazon focus, and so we talked about Amazon changes and shifts and things that you need to do differently because of those shifts.
 We talk about how he got started in textbooks and then baby products.
 We talk about some mistakes you should avoid, and some things and trends you should be considering moving forward.
 We talked about some Amazon ads and just several things that I think will be very helpful that if you’re already selling on Amazon, can help you, or if you’re looking at expanding and selling on Amazon, that part of the interview will really help you.

-And then we wrapped up by talking about building a team and I’m a huge believer in building a great team and having the right processes.
+And then we wrapped up by talking about building a group of workers and I’m a huge believer in building a great one and having the right processes.
 We talked about vetting.
 We talked about killer interview questions.
 We talked about how to get the right people because a bad hire could be so expensive and can slow you down and really mess you up.
-And so, lots of great tips for how to build that team.
+And so, lots of great tips for how to build that group.
 And so with that, I hope you enjoy my interview with Nathan Hirsch.

 Brett: My guest today is Nathan Hirsch of FreeeUp and Portlight.
 So excited to dive into this interview.
 Nathan, thanks for joining us, and how’s it going man?